sethusaim/wafer-fault-kubernetes/README.md

 terraform destroy --auto-approve
 ```

-Sometimes even after deleting the load balancers, terraform takes time to delete the wafer resource, if that is the case stop the destroy and manually delete the vpc from vpc dashboard
+Sometimes even after deleting the load balancers, terraform takes time to delete the VPC resources, if that is the case stop the destroy and manually delete the VPC from VPC dashboard, and then destroy the resources using terraform

 That is all from my side regarding this project.
 Thank you and hope you learnt from it.
 Feel free to contact me at sethusaim@gmail.com regarding any clarifactions or doubts regarding the project.